tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * [returns_over_date_ranges.ipynb](Activities/11-Stu_Returns/Unsolved/returns_over_date_ranges.ipynb)

-### 18. Instructor Do: Returns Over Date Ranges (5 mins)
+### 18. Instructor Do: Review Returns Over Date Ranges (5 mins)

 **Files:**

 * [returns_over_date_ranges.ipynb](Activities/11-Stu_Returns/Solved/returns_over_date_ranges.ipynb)

+Instruct the students to take 3 minutes to complete a turn and teach activity.
+Students should:

+* Work with their neighbors and share two new things they learned about returns

+* Share answers to the following questions: What is the value behind calculating cumulative returns?
+Why not just calculate daily returns over time?

-Open the solution and explain the following:
+With the remaining time, open the solution, and discuss the following points:

-* We need to set the `%matplotlib inline` feature to display plots in jupyter notebooks.
+* We need to set the `%matplotlib inline` feature to display plots in Jupyter notebooks.

   ```python
   # Import libraries and dependencies